LeonardoMarcatti/buzzvel/README.md

 <p>After sending the correct data to the API a message about the creation of a new user is send back to the client.
 On the other hand, if send missing data or wrong data a message will be returned about what went wrong.</p>
 <h4>api/login</h4>
 <p>Login is necessary to get your access token.
 Here you send your email address and your password.</p>
 <p>After getting your token you have to save it and use it on the body of your future requisitions.
-For instance if you use JavaScript to fetch you may set up the headers like following:</p>
+For instance if you use JavaScript to fetch some data you must set up the headers like following:</p>
 <b>
     headers: {
         'Accept': 'application/json',